Robert Miller Montague: Post World War I

 Montague completed the Field Artillery Basic Course in 1920.

 He then carried out numerous assignments throughout the United States, including serving as an instructor at the United States Military Academy in the 1930s.

 In 1933 Montague graduated from the Field Artillery Advanced Course.

 Montague completed the Command and General Staff College in 1938.

 World War II

 From 1944 to 1945 Montague was commander of the 83rd Infantry Division Artillery in the European Theater of Operations.
 He also served as acting division commander on several occasions.

 Post World War II

-From 1945 to 1947 Montague served as deputy commander of the Army’s Air Defense Artillery Center at Fort Bliss, Texas.
+From 1945 to 1947 Montague served as deputy commander of the Army's Air Defense Artillery Center at Fort Bliss, Texas.

 From 1947 to 1951 Montague was the commander of the Sandia Missile Base near Albuquerque, New Mexico.

 Montague served as the head of plans, operations and training, G-3, for the United States European Command from 1951 to 1952.

 From 1952 to 1955 Montague was assigned as deputy commander of Army Field Forces, based at Fort Monroe, Virginia.

 Montague commanded the U.S. I Corps in South Korea from 1955 to 1957.

-Connection to UFO studies
+UFOlogy

-As deputy commander of Fort Bliss with supposed jurisdiction over the White Sands Missile Range at the time of the Roswell Incident, and later as commander of the Sandia Base, Montague is presumed by many UFO researchers to have been made aware of an alleged spacecraft crash near Roswell, New Mexico or to have had a hand in covering up evidence of the alleged crash, and his name routinely appears in UFO magazines, books and other media.
+Montague's name appears in some UFO conspiracy theories such as Majestic 12.